varnanair22/pokemon/README.md

 (env)$ cd pokemon
 (env)$ python manage.py runserver

 And navigate to http://127.0.0.1:8000/ for listing the pokemons.

-http://127.0.0.1:8000/admin can be used to add, edit and delete pokemons using admin module.
+http://127.0.0.1:8000/admin used to add, edit and delete pokemons using admin module.
 Credentials:
-Username - amdin
+Username - admin
 Password - admin123

 http://127.0.0.1:8000/add_pokemon used for adding pokemons via api.